 Cedar leaf oil is made by distilling Northern White Cedar boughs and used medicinally and in perfumes.
 As of today, you can purchase essential oils made from Northern White Cedar.
 The primary uses for Cedar leaf Oil are for the aroma, aromatherapy, and also to keep bugs out of furniture/dressers.
 It can also be used to renew the scent of cedar in trunks or other cedar furniture.

 Northern White Cedar is one of the most popular ornamental landscaping trees in the United States and Canada.
 The shapeliness of the tree and it’s evergreen leaves make it attractive as a specimen, hedge, or wind break.
 It’s adaptability, tolerance to different moisture conditions make it easy to grow in many suburban yards.

-Other trees that grow well in similar conditions as White Cedar include Spruce, White Pine, Eastern Hemlock, Tamarack Pine, Black Walnut, and Red Maple.
+Other trees that grow well in similar conditions as White Cedar include Spruce, White Pine, Eastern Hemlock, Tamarack Pine, Black Walnut, Swamp White Oak, and Red Maple.
 All of these trees can be found in similar growing conditions as White Cedar in the wild.

 Ferns grow well near White Cedar, and can be planted around the tree, and eventually even grow underneath it, as most fern species are shade tolerant.
 Other shade loving plants would include Wild Ginger, Bloodroot, and Trout Lily.

 Native American Uses of Northern White Cedar